Food & drinks

 ma’amoul

-Ma’amoul is small cookie often made for seasonal events.
+Ma’amoul is a small cookie often made for seasonal events.

 Before baking, Palestinians tuck the surface with ice tongs, which gives a beautiful pattern.